 Note: If the computer enters a deep sleep mode during installation, you will be prompted to plug in a network cable, and click OK, to continue installation.
 If a network cable is not available, restart the system and reinstall the LAN driver.

 - 1. Click 4.Install LAN Driver > Yes.

 - 2. Click Next > Install.

 - 3. Click Finish.

 CardReader

-- 1. Click 5.Install Cardreader Driver > Yes.

-- 2. Click Next.
+- 1. Click 5.Install Cardreader Driver > Yes. - 2.
+Click Finish to complete the installation.

-- 3. Click Finish.

 Intel® HID Filter Driver